 Trends such as vlogging, pranks, talk shows, tips and advice around a certain topic became saturated and competitive.
 Let’s face it, giving away more cash then you make isn’t sustainable for YouTubers getting started.

-YouTube offers 7 ways for YouTubers to earn money from their videos.
+YouTube offers 7 ways for YouTubers to earn money directly from YouTube from their videos.

 YouTube creators agree, don’t rely on YouTube ads alone.
 You must diversify your revenue.
 Sponsorship, partnerships, merchandise, courses, consulting, products and services are common ways YouTubers make money in the early stages.